XnonXte/todo-cli/README.md

 ![Preview](image.png)

-This is a todo app on the terminal runs blazingly fast 🔥🔥🔥
+This is a todo app on the terminal which run blazingly fast 🔥🔥🔥